 Established in 1997 as the Component Obsolescence Group, Incorporated 2015.
-Sector: Obsolescence management, through-life engineering, risk management About: IIOM is a not-for-profit organisation dedicated to advancing the science and practice of obsolescence management and related activities.
+Sector: Obsolescence management, through-life engineering, risk management About: IIOM is a not-for-profit organisation that exists to advance the science and practice of obsolescence management and related activities.
 IIOM is dedicated to improving the knowledge and best practice of obsolescence practitioners through initial and continuing professional development.
-Mission: To promote discussion, sharing solutions, and improving capabilities in managing obsolescence across various domains, including components, materials, software, information, knowledge, experience, processes, facilities, and people.
+Mission: To promote discussion, solution sharing, and capability improvement in managing obsolescence of components, materials, software, information, knowledge, experience, processes, facilities and people.
 The increasing impact of this problem on a global scale is the major driver for the continued expansion of IIOM, and there is particular interest in mitigating the impact on the viability of long-life products and systems.
-IIOM organises international events and local conferences in each Chapter to facilitate collaboration and collective growth within the obsolescence management community.
-Members: Currently there are IIOM members located in thirteen countries around the world, organised in five Chapters (UK, Germany, France, USA, and India).
-Each Chapter is an independent legal entity with equal representation on the board of IIOM.
-Members join their local chapter and come from all industry sectors and all levels.
+Members: The Institute is for professionals worldwide who are dedicated to furthering their knowledge and understanding of the obsolescence management discipline and who wish to network with a wide group of individuals and organisations from a global membership.
+Members join their local Chapter and come from all industry sectors and all levels of the supply chain.
 Approximate number of members: 900 worldwide.